ratikapoor/ratikapoor.github.io/_posts/2020-05-28-PCA-and-SVD-Tales.md

 Summing over all rows j,
 $$\sum_{j=1}^{n}(a_j)^2 =\sum_{i=1}^{r}\sum_{j=1}^{n} (a_j.v_i )^2 = \sum_{i=1}^{r} Av_i= \sum_{i=1}^{r} \sigma_i(A)^2$$

 Here, when we compute Av, we along with length of the projected points of the data obtain sign of these length indicating direction.
-If we try to normalize Avi using $\sigma_i (A)$, we can obtain another set of orthogonal vectors:
+If we try to normalize Avi using $$\sigma_i (A)$$, we can obtain another set of orthogonal vectors:

 $$u_i=\frac{Av_i}{\sigma_i(A)}$$